top of page

 The Wave Project (2021, 1 x 5 mins, IOW High Sheriff Trust)

 First of three short documentaries exploring mental health on Isle of Wight through 'sea therapy' a national project that harnesses the power of the ocean to tackle challenges faced by young people including grief, anxiety and crippling under-confidence.
+Other films in this series featured the Isorropia Foundation and the Isle of Wight Youth Trust.

 Our Stories (2023, 1 x 5 mins, Isle of Wight Council)